WeblateOrg/weblate/docs/admin/upgrade.rst

     ./manage.py rebuild_index --clean --all

-If you have some monolingual translations, Weblate now allows to edit template (source) strings as well.
-To see them, you need to reload translations, what will either happen automatically on next repository update or you can force it
+If you have some monolingual translations, Weblate now allows editing of template (source) strings as well.
+To see them, you need to reload translations, which will either happen automatically on te next repository update or you can force it
 manually:

 .. code-block:: sh